wrapl/minilang/docs/library/time.rst

    Appends the name of :mini:`TimeZone` to :mini:`Buffer`.

+:mini:`meth (Name: time::zone::type) :: (Arg₂: string): time::zone | error`
+   Returns the time zone identified by :mini:`Name` or an error if no time zone is found.

 .. _type-time-zoned:

 :mini:`type time::zoned`
    *TBD*

-:mini:`meth (Name: time::zones) :: (Arg₂: string): time::zone | error`
-   Returns the time zone identified by :mini:`Name` or an error if no time zone is found.